Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 The Laurentide Ice Sheet was a huge ice sheet with cycles of growth and retreat several times over the Quaternary period, from over 2mya to... today!

+Its last advance occurred between around 100kya and 20kya, where subglacial erosion carveed out huge

 Lake Agassiz was a vast glacial lake located in central North America which was fed by contributory meltwater from the Laurentide ice sheet, which was up to 2 miles in height in some places,